 Advocacy and Independent Visitors

-An appointment of an Advocate for a Looked After child in Merton is to be considered when a child wishes to be represented at a meeting (for example a Looked After Review) or assisted in making a formal complaint or bringing any other matter to the attention of their residential placement, Merton council or the Regulatory Authority.
+An Advocate should also be offered where a child wishes to be represented at a meeting (for example a Looked After Review) or assisted in making a complaint or bringing a matter to the attention of the care provider, the local authority or the Regulatory Authority.

-2.1 Duties of an Advocate
+1.1 Duties of an Advocate

-An advocate's key objective is to promote children and young people's central involvement in decisions affecting their lives.
-The nature of support advocacy provides varies considerably as it is dependent upon each local authority's commissioning arrangements but every service follows core principles:
+An Advocate's role is to promote children and young people's central involvement in decisions affecting their lives.
+The nature of support advocacy provides varies considerably as it is dependent upon each local authority's commissioning arrangements but every service follows these core principles:

-- The advocate should not be directive or judgmental but help the young person to express their views;
+- The Advocate should not be directive or judgmental but should help the young person to express their views;

 - Young people should be offered full information in expressing their views;